-It's a common pitfall of rebranding to assume a logo or name is the main brand element, and fail to update all the relevant aspects accordingly.
+It's a common rebranding pitfall to assume a logo or name is the main brand element and fail to update all the relevant aspects accordingly.
 Don’t forget to implement crucial changes in places that are often neglected:

-- Revise metadata on web pages where needed: things like page titles, page descriptions and image tags.
+- Revise metadata on web pages where needed, for example page titles, page descriptions, and image tags.

 - Update your listings in search directories.

-Note: If you're changing your business name and not just your logo, make sure to clarify that the URL, social media handles and trademarks are available.
+Note: If you're changing your business name and not just your logo, make sure your brand roll-out plan includes updating URLs, social media handles and trademarks.

 Announce it to the world